TadPath/PUMA/README.md

 * **PUMA Scopes are commercially available from [OptArc.co.uk](https://www.optarc.co.uk/).** For those who want to use PUMA but are not interested in doing all the DIY construction, we can now supply ready-made PUMA scopes via our online store.
 Proceeds go towards supporting the development of PUMA.
 OptArc also provides free user manuals on its [Support pages](https://www.optarc.co.uk/support/).

+* If you like this work and want to support its continuing development ther are now some funding / donation options: 1.
+[Become a Patreon](https://www.patreon.com/PUMAMicroscope), 2.
+[Donate to OptArc via PayPal](https://www.paypal.com/donate/?hosted_button_id=NPMYJKJATDLQ4)
+*Thank you*.

 ---

 This project is released under the following licenses: